iz0926/CloneBot/README.md

 ORDER BY
     message.date;
 ```
-Open 'messages_history.csv' or the csv with the data retrieved and double check that there are date, sender_name, and content columns.
+Open `messages_history.csv` or the csv with the data retrieved and double check that there are date, sender_name, and content columns.

 3) Create a virtual environment and install the required libraries.
 ```